 Here is the growth of DMOZ over time.

 Image Credits: By Windharp – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=4550442

 That year (1998) Google was born.
 Google with its shear algorithm power signaled the start of the end of human curation of websites.
 Searching power and relevancy was back then in the hands of human-curated directories.
-The machine-generated trend made Yahoo! jump on the train with its directory until its closure in 2014.
+The machine-generated trend made Yahoo! jump on the train with its index until its closure in 2014.

 Human curation powered DMOZ.
 Volunteer editors maintained its directory listings.
 The editors formed groups with different tasks.
-One group of editors was adding new listings; a second managed the listings, a third editing the listings to correct spelling or grammatical errors and checking the outbound links, a fourth cleaning up the directory from spam or policies violation.
+One group of editors was adding new listings; a second managed the listings, third editing the listings to correct spelling or grammatical errors and checking the outbound links, a fourth cleaning up the directory from spam or policies violation.

 The authority that DMOZ had in the eyes of Google led to increased popularity in the SEO community.
 Expired domains listed on DMOZ became the target of domain hijacking.